turingschool/sales_engine_spec_harness/README.md

     $ bundle exec rake

-You should be all grean.
+You should be all green.